probmods/probmods2/chapters/10-occam's-razor.md

 So we see that the the posterior distribution over hypotheses in this case is just the normalized likelihood $$P(\text{observations} \mid \text{hypothesis})$$.
 The likelihood ratio $$P(\text{observations} \mid \text{Big})/P(\text{observations} \mid \text{Small}) = (\frac{1}{2})^N$$ determines how quickly the simpler hypothesis `Small` comes to dominate the posterior.

 The size principle is related to an influential proposal in linguistics known as the *subset principle*.
-Intuitively, the subset principle suggests that when two grammars both account for the same data, the grammar that generates a smaller language should be preferred.^[The term *subset principle* is usually used in linguistics to refer to the notion that a grammar that generates a smaller language should be preferred to one that generates a larger language.
+Intuitively, the subset principle suggests that when two grammars both account for the same data, the grammar that generates a smaller language should be preferred.[^fn-subset-principle]

+[^fn-subset-principle]: The term *subset principle* is usually used in linguistics to refer to the notion that a grammar that generates a smaller language should be preferred to one that generates a larger language.
 However, the name originally was introduced by Bob Berwick to refer to a result due to Dana Angluin giving necessary and sufficient conditions for Gold-style learnability of a class of languages.
-Essentially it states that a class of languages is learnable in the limit using this principle if every language in the class has a *characteristic subset*.]
+Essentially it states that a class of languages is learnable in the limit using this principle if every language in the class has a *characteristic subset*.

 ## Example: The Rectangle Game